nebular/PixFu_Android_src/README.md

 3) The launcher: An Android Activity with a GLES/3 Native Window, and Java support files to inirialize it.
-   Also manages accelerometer and touch, that are injected into the PGE as Mouse and Joystick values.
+   Also takes care of unpacking the assets into the filesystem, and manages accelerometer and touch, that are injected into the PGE as Mouse and Joystick values.

-4) The Main Native App : The Main native app implements the native OpenGL loop.
+4) The Main Native App: The native twin of the above, connected by a JNI bridge.
+The Main native app implements the native OpenGL loop.
 It is here where we interface the PGE, for exmaple Android will request an OpenGL step, that we forward to the PGE.

 All these four components are built as shared .so libraries